 After his takeover GitHub for 7,5 billions of dollars, Microsoft has announced that it will replace its current CEO and co-founder, Chris Wanstrath, with one of its own Vice Presidents, Nat Friedman.

-So Friedman takes over GitHub, a platform he is unfamiliar with.
-"I've been a programmer since I was six," Friedman said.
+So Friedman takes over at GitHub, a platform which is not unknown to him.
+Friedman said: "I've been a programmer since I was six."

-The new CEO is said to have been active in the development of open source since the 90s, where he discovered Linux.
-His first contact with GitHub was in 2009, when the service was online for just one year.
+The new CEO has reportedly been active in open source development since the 90s, and that's where he discovered Linux.
+His first contact with GitHub was in 2009, when the service was online just one year.

 Friedman stressed that GitHub will continue to function as an independent entity and that the plan is to maintain its philosophy and its links with the open source community.